 Sec.
-5-29. - Reserved.
-Spay and Neuter Requirements; Unaltered Animal Permit Required.
+5-29. - Spay and Neuter Requirements; Unaltered Animal Permit Required.

-- A. No person shall own or harbor any dog or cat over the age of six months that has not been spayed or neutered unless such person holds an unaltered animal permit issued for such animal by the department of animal services, or any successor agency authorized by law to issue such a permit, except[RK2]: - (1) Persons who own or harbor service dogs, governmental agencies who use detector dogs, or police working dogs; - (2) Individuals who are non-residents of the county and reside temporarily therein for a period not to exceed 30 days; - (3) Veterinary hospitals; - (4) Persons who own or harbor a dog or cat and who are in possession of a certification signed by a licensed veterinarian stating that such animal is unfit to be spayed or neutered because such procedure would endanger the life of such animal: - (5) A kennel licensed under the section dealing with the licensing of high volume kennels/breeders and [RK3], - (6) Any cat or dog that is classified as purebred by the International Cat Association, the Cat Fanciers Association of America or the American Kennel Club whose owner can prove that the animal has participated in events sanctioned by these organizations[RK4].
+- A. No person shall own or harbor any dog or cat over the age of six months that has not been spayed or neutered unless such person holds an unaltered animal permit issued for such animal by the department of animal services, or any successor agency authorized by law to issue such a permit, except: - Persons who own or harbor service dogs, governmental agencies who use detector dogs, or police working dogs; - (2) Individuals who are non-residents of the county and reside temporarily therein for a period not to exceed 30 days; - (3) Veterinary hospitals; - (4) Persons who own or harbor a dog or cat and who are in possession of a certification signed by a licensed veterinarian stating that such animal is unfit to be spayed or neutered because such procedure would adversely impact the health of such animal: - (5) A kennel licensed under the section dealing with the licensing of high volume kennels/breeders and, - (6) Any cat or dog that is classified as purebred by: the International Cat Association; the Cat Fanciers Association of America; or the American Kennel Club; or any other national, regional or local organization recognized by Guilford County Animal Services whose owner can prove that the animal has participated in events sanctioned by these organizations.

 Sec.
-30.-Obtaining an unaltered animal-permit.
+30.-Obtaining an unaltered animal permit.

 Applicants must apply for permits required by section 5.
-29 XXX-above, with the sheriffDirector of Animal Services or his designee[s].
-The fee for an unaltered animal permit shall be \$200.00[RKS] or such fee as established by the Board of Commissions and placed in the approved fee schedule[DR6], and amended thereafter[MP7].
+29 above, with the Director of Animal Services or his designee[s].
+The fee for an unaltered animal permit shall be \$200.00 or such fee as established by the Board of Commissions and placed in the approved fee schedule, and amended thereafter.
 A tag will be issued identifying the animal as an unaltered animal and must be displayed at all times.
-Note: Effective date of this ordinance is DATE 1/01/2018.
+Note: Effective date of this ordinance is 1/01/2018.
 For 90 days after the effective date, warning citations will be issued for unaltered animals without a permit.
-After 90 days from the effective date of this section(DATEL citations will-may be issued to owners of unaltered animals not holding a permit.
+After 90 days from the effective date of this section citations may be issued to owners of unaltered animals not holding a permit.
 If the animal is altered within 30 days, the citation will be waived.
-A citation will only be issued under this section if the animal is in violation of another provision of this chapter[RK8].
+A citation will only be issued under this section if the animal is in violation of another provision of this chapter.